 (2) Let $\mathcal{P}$ be a property of theories.
 Then a partial type $p(x)$ is \emph{internally $\mathcal{P}$} if the theory of $\mathcal{M}_{p}$ is $\mathcal{P}$. \end{definition}

 \begin{remark} If $p(x)$ is not just a partial type, but a formula with parameters in $M$, then the theory of $\mathcal{M}_{p}$ clearly has quantifier elimination.
 In this case, for $p$ to be internally simple, $\mathrm{NIP}$, etc. is weaker than for it to be simple or $\mathrm{NIP}$ in the sense of \cite{HKP00}, \cite{Che14}.
-The case of a definable formula is in fact all we need to find counterexamples in $\mathrm{NSOP}_{4}$ theories to our results on the internally $\mathrm{NSOP}_{1}$ types of $\mathrm{NSOP}_{3}$ theories.
-In the case of a general partial type, we could have have also considered the case where $\mathcal{P}$ is a property of formulas and all quantifier-free formulas of $\mathcal{L}_{p}$ have property $\mathcal{P}$.
-This defintion would also be weaker than the corresponding ``external" property, and our results should go through even assuming only the quantifier-free version, by developing the theory of Kim-independence relative to only the quantifier-free formulas. \end{remark}
+The case of partial types given by single formulas is in fact all we need to find counterexamples in $\mathrm{NSOP}_{4}$ theories to our results on the internally $\mathrm{NSOP}_{1}$ types of $\mathrm{NSOP}_{3}$ theories.
+In the case of general partial types, we could have have also considered the case where $\mathcal{P}$ is a property of formulas and all quantifier-free formulas of $\mathcal{L}_{p}$ have property $\mathcal{P}$.
+This definition would also be weaker than the corresponding ``external" property, and our results should go through even assuming only the quantifier-free version, by developing the theory of Kim-independence relative to only the quantifier-free formulas. \end{remark}

 Theorem 6.17 of \cite{Che14} says that simple types are co-simple; in fact, only internal simplicity is needed.
-By way of analogy, internally $\mathrm{NSOP}_{1}$ types are co-$\mathrm{NSOP}_{1}$ in $\omega$-$\mathrm{NDCTP}_{2}$ theories; see below.
+By way of analogy, internally $\mathrm{NSOP}_{1}$ types are co-$\mathrm{NSOP}_{1}$ in $\mathrm{NDCTP}_{2}$ theories; see below.
 Beyond this analogy, we find that:

 \begin{theorem} Let $T$ be $\mathrm{NSOP}_{3}$, and $p(x)$ an internally $\mathrm{NSOP}_{1}$ type.
 Then $p(x)$ is co-$\mathrm{NSOP}_{1}$. \end{theorem}